I have completed 4 years and 7 months of service. My DOJ is 29 Nov 2016, and my LWD is 30 June 2021.

 Dear Umakanthan Sir,

 My organization has responded as below.
-I had 5 working days a week and infact most people in our organization had same.
-I worked for Capgemini in mumbai.
-However there response states I am not eligible
+I had 5 working days a week, and in fact, most people in our organization had the same schedule.
+I worked for Capgemini in Mumbai.
+However, their response states that I am not eligible.

-With regard to your below query, appended our response :-
+With regard to your query below, appended is our response:

-Capgemini follows the calculation of 4 years 240 days, bearing in mind that our organization is functional for 7 days a week.
-You have been sharing reference of a calculation wherein organisations function for less than 6 days a week.
+Capgemini follows the calculation of 4 years 240 days, considering that our organization is functional for 7 days a week.
+You have been referring to a calculation where organizations function for less than 6 days a week.

-In view of the same, as per the gratuity act please note that you are not eligible for gratuity as you have not completed the statutory requirement of 4 years 240 days and any exception approval does not work.
-Regards.
+In view of the same, as per the Gratuity Act, please note that you are not eligible for gratuity as you have not completed the statutory requirement of 4 years 240 days, and any exception approval does not apply.

 From India, Badlapur